sauravfouzdar/sniffle-/README.md

 # sniffle-
-Boilerplate to quickly build REST API Server in Go using Gin Gonic
+Boilerplate to quickly build REST APIs in Go using Gin Gonic

 ## Technology Stack